Paul Finkelman: Academic positions and honors

 Finkelman has also lectured on behalf of the U.S. State Department in Colombia, Germany, Japan, and China.
 He spent part of the fall 2008 semester at Osaka University in Japan, as a visiting research scholar.
 He was twice a fellow of the Japan Society for the Promotion of Science, resident at Nanzan University in Nagoya, Japan, in 2001 and in 2011–12.

 In 2012, Finkelman was the John Hope Franklin Visiting Professor of American Legal History at Duke Law School.
 In spring 2014, he was the Justice Pike Hall, Jr. Visiting Professor at the Paul M. Hebert Law Center of Louisiana State University in Baton Rouge.
 Throughout 2014 and 2015, Finkelman was a Senior Fellow at the Penn Program on Democracy, Citizenship, and Constitutionalism at the University of Pennsylvania and a Scholar-in-Residence at the National Constitution Center.
 In 2015, he was appointed the Ariel F. Sallows Visiting Professor of Human Rights Law at the University of Saskatchewan College of Law.
 In 2017 he was the John E. Murray Visiting Professor of Law at the University of Pittsburgh School of Law.
 In the Fall of 2017 he held a Fulbright Chair in Human Rights and Social Justice at the University of Ottawa.
+In 2022-23, he was a research affiliate at the Max and Tessie Zelikovitz Centre for Jewish Studies, Carleton University, Ottawa, Canada.

 From 2003 to 2006, Finkelman was President of the 1921 Tulsa Race Riot Memorial Foundation.
 In 2009, he was elected a member of the American Antiquarian Society.
 Since 2003, he has been a board member of the Gilder Lehrman Center for the Study of Slavery, Abolition, and Resistance at Yale University.
 Since 2001, he has been the scholar/convener of the annual scholarly conference of the U.S. Capitol Historical Society.

+Finkelman was a elected a Fellow of the Royal Historical Society in May 2025.